RIKnight/openfda_rally/README.md

 docker volume prune
 ```

-Then rebuild the `openfda_rally` image, which will copy the track to a temporary locaiton in the Docker image.
+Then rebuild the `openfda_rally` image, which will copy the track to a temporary location in the Docker image.
 Running `docker compose up` will start a container which will put the files into the correct location on the Docker volume.

 ### Benchmarking with openFDA data